scholarslab/scholarslab.github.io/collections/_posts/2010-08-18-code-reviews-and-the-digital-humanities.md

 layout: post
 slug: code-reviews-and-the-digital-humanities
 title: Code Reviews and the Digital Humanities
-categories:
-- Digital Humanities
+category: blog
+tags:
 - Research and Development
-tags:
 - best practices
 - code review
-- Digital Humanities
-- testing
 ---

 The following was a response I made in an email exchange with Tom Elliot of the [Pleiades Project](http://pleiades.stoa.org/) and Bethany Nowviskie.
 Our conversation was prompted by Tom's inquiry on planning, budgeting for, and conducting a code review as part of a grant-funded project.
 What follows is a slightly modified (and expanded) version of that email conversation.